jacksleight/statamic-memberbox/README.md

 {{ not_member:redirect when="{ url | starts_with:/members-area }" }}
 ```

-If the `when` parameter is present the tag will only operate when the value is truthy.
+When the `when` parameter is present the tag will only operate if the value is truthy.
 If it’s falsy your template will behave as if the tag wasn’t there at all, permitting all access.
 You can specify a different redirect location and response code with the `to` and `response` parameters.

 ### Restrict individual pages based on an entry field

-Adding the following line to the top of your `resources/views/pages/show.antlers.html` file will restrict access to all pages that have a `protected` toggle field set to `true` abort the request for non-members:
+Adding the following line to the top of your `resources/views/pages/show.antlers.html` file will restrict access to all pages that have a `protected` toggle field set to `true` and abort the request for non-members:

 ```antlers
 {{ not_member:abort :when="protected" }}